SullivanMuse/pycparser_quickstart/README.md

 # pycparser_quickstart

-Quickstart scripts and example for pycparser.
+Install instructions and example for pycparser.

+## Install

+python3 -m pip install pycparser pycparser-fake-libc

+## Example

+See `main.py`.
+Run with `python3 -i main.py` to explore the AST.